 9. Facebook Messenger

-You probably have a Facebook tab open right now.
-So why not pay someone through the platform?
-Now you can.
-Just open up messenger and click on the dollar sign icon.
-Obviously, you and the recipient need a Facebook account.
-And you’d both need to enter debit card information.
+You can actually pay someone through the Facebook Messenger platform.
+Just open up Messenger and click on the dollar sign icon.
+You and the recipient need a Facebook account, and you both will need to enter debit card information.
 However, this card doesn’t have to be linked to an actual bank account.
 You can have funds loaded onto a prepaid debit card, for instance.

 Bottom Line

-Millions of Americans still don’t have bank accounts.
-But if you owe them money, you won’t necessarily have to hand them cash or take your chances and send money via snail mail.
+Millions of Americans still do not have bank accounts today.
+If you owe them money, you still have options.
+You won’t necessarily have to hand them cash or take your chances and send money via snail mail.
 You have plenty of options from mobile apps to prepaid debit cards.
 Even Facebook can help transfer money.
-It’s definitely an exciting time in the world of financial technology.
-And you can expect these services to become smarter, cheaper and more efficient.
+It is definitely an exciting time in the world of financial technology, and you can expect these services to become smarter, cheaper and more efficient.

 Tips for Financial Wellness

-• If you’re looking to get your finances in check and strategize for the future, one of the best decisions you can make is working with a financial advisor.
-If you’ve never worked with one, you can use our new SmartAsset free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- If you’re looking to get your finances in check and strategize for the future, you may want to work with a financial advisor.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/IconicBestiary, ©iStock.com/peshkov, ©iStock.com/ShotShare